- Before 1500 BCE

 In “The Spanish Colonial Solution: The Politics of Style in Southern California, 1890s–1930s,” Phoebe S. K. Young argues that California architects and boosters relied on what they called the Spanish colonial style because it created a distinct visual identity for California that carried with it a sense of history and thus power.
 California architects and boosters, “worked to sidestep or erase connections to Mexico, even when the architectural influences were undeniable,” favoring the state’s Spanish colonial past, evoked as a romantic and specifically European history—thereby defining California racially as Anglo rather than Mexican (48).

-In her essay, “Mirror Gazes: Architecture in California and Mexico, 1915–1940,” Christina López Uribe argues that Spanish colonial style also appealed to architects and artistic and political leaders seeking to differentiate post-revolutionary Mexico through a mestizaje (mixed) style, but that modernist styles also became popular because they were more affordable for the rebuilding nation.
+In her essay, “Mirror Gazes: Architecture in California and Mexico, 1915–1940,” Cristina López Uribe argues that Spanish colonial style also appealed to architects and artistic and political leaders seeking to differentiate post-revolutionary Mexico through a mestizaje (mixed) style, but that modernist styles also became popular because they were more affordable for the rebuilding nation.
 Both these revival and modernist styles traveled back and forth across the border and blended together in a vernacular modernist style that in Mexico took advantage of the affordable practicality of concrete.
 Mexican architects used color as well as handmade folk objects to make modernist and avant-garde styles, which were viewed by many as foreign, more reflective of Mexican styles and tastes.

 Essays in the “Pre-Hispanic Revivals” section look at the multiple meanings given to citations and appropriations of pre-Hispanic cultures by designers in California and Mexico.
 James Oles emphasizes that Californians borrowed freely from multiple pre-Hispanic cultures in an effort to create an exoticized ancient past, while Mexicans were more deliberate in their choices by focusing particularly on the Aztecs whose vast empire’s capital was in modern Mexico City (129).
 Aztec references were used by the Mexican government to create a unified identity for the country, though one which often obscured the oppression of living indigenous people.
 Other essays in the section reveal the popularity of pre-Hispanic references in architecture and interior design in 1920s and 1930s California and trace the history of key exhibitions of antiquities from Mexico in California and their acquisition by California collectors.
 This section contrasts these evocations of exoticism with the Chicano movement’s uses of pre-Hispanic references in design and murals.

-In the “Folk Art and Craft Traditions” section, Ana Elena Mallet and Staci Steinberger’s essay, “‘Fertile Ground’: Design Exchanges between Mexico and California, 1920–1976,” traces the interaction between an international group of designers in Mexico and the contested category of handcrafts in the 1940s and 1950s.
+In the “Folk Art and Craft Traditions” section, Ana Elena Maller and Staci Steinberger’s essay, “‘Fertile Ground’: Design Exchanges between Mexico and California, 1920–1976,” traces the interaction between an international group of designers in Mexico and the contested category of handcrafts in the 1940s and 1950s.
 In the post-revolutionary period (after 1920), “elites proclaimed living indigenous cultures to be the foundation of Mexican identity.
 Nonetheless, they forced individual cultures to abandon their distinctive practices by integrating them all into a single mestizaje (mixed race) culture, building on ideas put forward during the revolution” (185).
 Government-sponsored efforts to preserve handicrafts and use them to promote Mexico globally tended to rely on standard narratives of Primitivism and often resulted in the production of lower quality products.
 Designers like Cuban-born Clara Porset, on the other hand, saw traditional handcrafting as a site of innovation, blending local materials and handicraft traditions with modern aesthetics in her work.
-Maller and Steinberger shed light on figures like architecture writer Ester McCoy who promoted designers such as Porset as well as Mexico as a destination for modern design.
+Maller and Steinberger shed light on figures like architecture writer Esther McCoy who promoted designers such as Porset as well as Mexico as a destination for modern design.
 By the 1940s and 1950s an international group of designers and crafts people developed a thriving industry marketing designed goods of all kinds to well-heeled tourists, especially American ones.

-In “Journeys to the Land of ‘Colorful Handcraft,’” Steinberger examines designers and craftspeople such as Anni Albers, Ruth Assawa, and Mary Tuthill Lindheim who learned from indigenous craftspeople in Mexico.
+In “Journeys to the Land of ‘Colorful Handcraft,’” Steinberger examines designers and craftspeople such as Anni Albers, Ruth Asawa, and Mary Tuthill Lindheim who learned from indigenous craftspeople in Mexico.
 These essays document the networks of designers, craftspeople, dealers, consumers, and tastemakers who promoted Mexican crafts and folk art on both sides of the border.
 Steinberger states, “for Californians of all backgrounds, the alien yet somehow instantly relatable iconography of folk art provided a model of whatever they craved most—spontaneity, creativity, commitment, identity” (242).
 Steinberger also traces the important work of Chicano activists whose work revealed the profound power imbalances between indigenous and European and American designers and craftspeople.

 In the final section, “Modernism,” Keith Eggener’s essay “Good Neighbors Make Glass Houses: Design Dialogues in Mexico City and Southern California, c.
 1940–1960,” explores the transfer of modernist aesthetics by architects who traveled back and forth across the border in the postwar period.
 The chapter focuses on the relationship between the Jardines del Pedregal development in Mexico and the Case Study houses in Southern California.
 In “Jet-Setters and Power Players: Cross-Border Design in the Postwar Era,” Jennifer Josten examines resort architecture as well as the impact of car culture on architects in both California and Mexico.
-Josten argues that the pioneering work of Mexican artists and designers who created murals, signs, and public sculptures geared toward drive-by viewers was not only fundamental to the groundbreaking approach to marking place in the design for the 1968 Olympics in Mexico City under the leadership of Ramírez Vázquez, but also influenced Debora Sussman’s design for the 1984 Olympics in Los Angeles.
+Josten argues that the pioneering work of Mexican artists and designers who created murals, signs, and public sculptures geared toward drive-by viewers was not only fundamental to the groundbreaking approach to marking place in the design for the 1968 Olympics in Mexico City under the leadership of Ramírez Vázquez, but also influenced Deborah Sussman’s design for the 1984 Olympics in Los Angeles.

 What this catalogue does best is to expose the strong connections between the Californian and Mexican design communities throughout the twentieth century.
 It reveals that influence not only flows from California to Mexico, but also from Mexico to California.
 It complicates outmoded narratives that assume Mexico’s version of modernism was simply a copy of European and American styles.
 It also demonstrates how the cultural specificities and unique landscapes of these two regions impact the design produced in them, as did the unique histories of two places trying to define themselves as, on the one hand, a modern nation and, on the other, a distinct and modern American region.